versioneye/veye/README.md

 ## Initial configuration

-The tool will raise exception when a configuration file is missing.
-The tool needs configuration file to keep user specific settings and  authorization key.
+The tool will raise an exception if the configuration file is missing.
+Veye needs a configuration file to keep the user specific settings and the API Key.

 #### create config file

   ```
   $> veye initconfig
-  #it creates configuration file for VersionEye CLI
+  # it creates configuration file for VersionEye CLI
   $> cat ~/.veye.rc
   :api_key: <add your key>
   :server: 127.0.0.1